sparkflows/sparkflows-docs/docs/aws/glue-integration_prev.rst

 vpc peering
 ----------

-Now since Fire Insights is running on other vpc, so you can use vpc peering connection to communicate Glue vpc to Fire Insights vpc.
+Now since Sparkflows is running on other vpc, so you can use vpc peering connection to communicate Glue vpc to Sparkflows vpc.

 1. Create Peering connection